francisco-perez-0/mikroways.net/content/english/work-with-us/devops-engineer.md

 The person joining this position will be part of the Mikroways team responsible for delivering services to clients.
-In this role, they will collaborate in the development of innovative solutions based on DevOps principles and using tools such as Docker, Kubernetes, Ansible, Terraform, and working with public and private clouds, such as AWS and OpenStack.
+In this role, they will collaborate in the development of innovative solutions based on DevOps principles and using tools such as Docker, Kubernetes, Ansible, Terraform, and working with public such as AWS, GCP, Azure.
+Also we work with private clouds like OpenStack.

 ## Responsibilities